Updated: December 6, 2018

 - Improved troubleshooting steps to resolve the issue if it does occur.

-How to avoid the issue with Office 365 Email Migration Projects
+How to avoid this issue with Office 365 email migration projects

-A registry flag can be set on all computers with Outlook 2016 prior to provisioning mailboxes in the Office 365 tenant.
-This registry flag needs to be removed at cutover if you want to re-enable the Direct Connect feature once in Office 365.
+If you would prefer to push the registry edits via Group Policy rather than wait for the Outlook Assistant to be installed on all devices, a registry flag can be set on all computers with Outlook 2016 prior to provisioning mailboxes in the Office 365 tenant.
+This registry flag needs to be removed after cutover if you want to re-enable the Direct Connect feature once in Office 365.
 For more information, see Unexpected Autodiscover behavior when you have registry settings under the \Autodiscover key

 - Go to Registry Edit on each computer